Literary Agenda FAQs

 If you would like to participate in the Literary Agenda as a student or as a leader, please e-mail email@example.com.

-The last day for signing up this year was Friday sept 4.
-Are a late comer, e-mail anyway and we can check if there is a possibility.
+The last day for signing up this year is Friday Sept 10.
+Are you a late comer, e-mail anyway and we can check if there is a possibility.

 After you have signed up, you will be given a circle leader.
 The circle leader is the person who, together with the group, decide on when and where to meet, and is also your contact and he or she will give you information about author talks, workshops and other things connected to Literary Agenda.